All Creatures Great and Small

 For those living with dementia, studies have shown that interaction with animals can produce a measured decrease in agitated behaviours.
 The positive effects can also extend to a reduction in tension, fatigue, and confusion.
 With their friendly and non-threatening manner, animals can help people with dementia to be more interactive in social settings.

 The variety of animals that live in and visit our homes is remarkable.
-From the smallest day-old chick to the largest gentle giant, Clydesdale; every day there are countless, heart-warming interactions between people and animals across the family of Opal homes.
+From the smallest day-old chick to the largest gentle giant, Clydesdale; every day there are countless, heart-warming interactions between people and animals across the family of Opal Care Communities.

 1Australian Companion Animal Council